BeachGirlE/RPSL_Sprock.java/README.md

   - CPU plays Scissors
   - User gains 1 point and now has a score of 3
   - computer says "CONGRATS you won the game!"

+## Logic:
+  - This game operates based off of loops, variables, conditionals, and random generations.
+The main steps can be broken down into the following broad steps:
+    - Welcome: States the name and tells the user the instructions
+    - Game Play: Randomizes the CPU's choice, covers the win-lose conditionals, point set up, and rounds
+    - Game Ending: Asks if they want to play again
+### Welcome:
+  - The code begins by initilizing the scanner and the mismatch exception.
+  - Then it asks for the user's name, so it can display the welcome message.
+### Initial Game Play:
+  - The code randomizes the CPU's choice while waiting for the user's input
+  - Once the user enter's their input it compares the two options and prints out the correct condition (win, loose, or tie)
+  - It applies the point to the correct player
+#### Input Validation:
+  - If the input is a letter it will say the input is invalid and not run the code
+  - If the input is a number other than the listed number it will not run a win conditional but it will run the computer's choice.
+### Feedback Generation:
+  - Once a valid input is entered it compares the user's guess against the CPU's randomly generated guess
+    - If the user's input meets one of the loose conditionals it prints the corresponding loose message for the inputs
+    - If the user's input meets one of the win conditionals it prints the corresponding win message for the inputs
+    - If the user's input is equal to the CPU's randomly generates choice it prints the tie conditional
+### Game Ending:
+  - If one of the players reaches three points
+  - It asks the user if they want to play the game again
+    - If they enter y, then the score resets and they can play again
+    - If they enter n, then the game ends and the scanner stops